Visiting Birmingham Museum and Art Gallery

 The coach drop off / pick up point for school coaches is on Great Charles Street (B3 3LG).
 No waiting is allowed.
 There is no dedicated parking at the Museum and Art Gallery.

 Dedicated school toilets are available in the Learning Zone including an easy access toilet.
+Accompanying adults will be directed to use the accessible toilet unless supervising their group’s use of the facilities.
+There are further public toilets located throughout the building.

-- Adults must stay with the pupils at all times
+- Adults must stay with the pupils at all times.